Sayed-Nabil-Habib/JS_course-assignment-/README.md

 ## Description

-A web appilcation was made for my css frameworks course assingmnet .
+A web appilcation was made for my JS2 course assingmnet.

 ## Built With